Roseland · TR2

 Why Portscatho is its own job.

 Conservation Area, AONB and Heritage Coast designations apply.
 Gerrans parish operates a strong principal residence policy on new dwellings.
 For planning application specifically, parts of Portscatho sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Portscatho drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Portscatho project as a TR2-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Portscatho job runs as a TR2-specific piece of work — local policy, local fabric, local builders.
+Most of our planning application work in Portscatho lands on Edwardian villas, with detailing that has to nod to the wider Veryan streetscape.

 Planning note